zerostaticthemes/hugo-serif-theme/README.md

 ## License

-If you are going to fork this theme and re-release it as your own theme please provide attribution to this original theme in your README.md.
-The copyright notice in the LICENSE file must remain (you don't replace this with your own name)
+If you fork or copy this theme the LICENSE file and the copyright notice on line 3 (where I am listed as the author) must not be changed.
+You cannot just replace the copyright line with your own name.
+Attribution in your README.md or on your site is also welcome but not required.